pressdarling/dot-com/src/content/projects/sample-project.md

 ---
-title: "Sample Project"
+title: 'Sample Project'
-description: "A brief description of the project"
+description: 'A brief description of the project'
 date: 2024-07-27
 ---